nodejs/node/doc/api/stream.markdown

 * `callback` {Function} Call this function (optionally with an error argument) when you are done flushing any remaining data.

-**This function MUST NOT be called directly.**  It MAY be implemented by child classes, and if so, will be called by the internal Transform class methods only.
+Note: **This function MUST NOT be called directly.**  It MAY be implemented by child classes, and if so, will be called by the internal Transform class methods only.